e-alonsop/e-alonsop.github.io/_pages/researchprojects.md

 I am always eager to collaborate with interesting research or new projects in the following fields:
 * Social determinants of health
 * Quantitative intersectionality
-* Social stratification of sleep health inequalitiesy
+* Social stratification of sleep health inequalities

 ## 1. Einstein Center Population Diversity (ECPD)